Dmc4u/news_explorer_frontend/README.md

-1. Switch to main branch and pull the latest changes: bash git checkout main git pull origin main
+1. Switch to main branch and pull the latest changes: bash
+run: git checkout main
+run: git pull origin main

 ## Delete the branch you checked out from. e.g stage-1-frontend-and-api
  Run: git checkout -d stage-1-frontend-and-api

 ## To  see all your branches:

-git branch -a
+run: git branch -a
 Run: git branch //to see the current branch.